NavazishS/documentation/INSTRUCTIONS.md

   - 3.1 Make changes to the source code and push them to the Git repository.
   - 3.2 Observe the pipeline stages running automatically.

 Congratulations!
-Now you can access your web service on ´curl http://<ip-address>:8081´
+Now you can access your web service result with `curl http://<ip-address>:8081`